-Voluntary Aided Schools (VA & C of E) schools where the governing body set the criteria and is responsible for the school admissions.
+Voluntary Aided School (VA) - a school where the governing body set the criteria and is responsible for the school admissions.

 Waiting List - A list of pupils who have been refused a school they ranked higher on their application than the school place they were offered.
 The list is kept by the Local Authority in order of the Admission Criteria/Policy for oversubscribed schools.